Flexible Spending Accounts (FSA)

 Dependent Day Care FSA

 A Dependent Care FSA is used to reimburse day care expenses you or your spouse incurs in order to work or look for work.
 The day care expenses must be for eligible dependents (typically dependent children younger than 12 years of age).
-Generally, the maximum amount you may contribute to this account is $5,000 for 2018 for single individuals or married, filing jointly; or $2,500 if married and filing separately.
+Generally, the maximum amount you may contribute to this account is $5,000 for single individuals or married, filing jointly; or $2,500 if married and filing separately.
 Lower limits may apply if your spouse contributes to a similar plan at his or her job.

 Other, non-FSA tax benefits may be available if you have dependents.
 Be sure to consult your tax advisor before enrolling in a Dependent Care FSA.

 For dependent care reimbursements, send your request for reimbursement to WageWorks either electronically or on paper.
 Contact WageWorks at (877-924-3967 or wageworks.com) for instructions on and assistance with submitting your reimbursement request electronically and/or on receiving your reimbursement via direct deposit.